keen/dashboard-creator/README.md

 ##### Define user privileges

-By default all users are allowed edit and share dashboards.
+By default all users are allowed to edit and share dashboards.
 To restrict privileges - specify scopes by using `userPermissions` argument.
 In example below user will be able to edit dashboards - however the share feature will be not available.

 ```typescript
 type Scopes = 'share-dashboard' | 'edit-dashboard';